Stephens Memorial Hospital Visitor Policy Update

 Café at Stephens

 The Cafe features a self-service coffee bar and a vending machine.
 The refrigerated vending machine is stocked with food items that are prepared daily by the Stephens Memorial Hospital Food and Nutrition Services department providing a range of healthy food options.
-The Café at Stephens is open 24/7.
 The area also features comfortable seating and access to free Wi-Fi.

 Public restrooms are located on by Central Registration and near drawing lab.
 We ask that visitors do not use patient bathrooms.